-- sewer flooding / blockages;

-- collapsed sewers / manholes;

-- smells from sewage treatment works / pumping stations; and

-- flies from sewage treatment works.
+- sewer flooding other than those received through NI Direct/ blockages; - collapsed sewers / manholes; - smells from sewage treatment works / pumping stations; and - flies from sewage treatment works.

-- If these are not included in your reported numbers then please highlight this in your commentary.
+If these are not included in your reported numbers then please highlight this in your commentary.